v6ak/robozonky-ansible/README.md

 ```
 robozonky_user_create: yes # If you have created the user somewhere else, just say “no”
 robozonky_user_name: robozonky # use any system username you want; The user will be created if it does not exist.
-#robozonky_user_uid: 12345 # you can pick a specific UID and uncomment this line
+# robozonky_user_uid: 12345 # you can pick a specific UID and uncomment this line if you don't want the system to pick UID

 robozonky_zonky_email: your-email@for.zonky.cz
 robozonky_zonky_auth_code: abC123 # Authentication code from https://app.zonky.cz/api/oauth/authorize?client_id=robozonky&redirect_uri=https://app.zonky.cz/api/oauth/code&response_type=code&scope=SCOPE_APP_BASIC_INFO%20SCOPE_INVESTMENT_READ%20SCOPE_INVESTMENT_WRITE%20SCOPE_RESERVATIONS_READ%20SCOPE_RESERVATIONS_WRITE%20SCOPE_RESERVATIONS_SETTINGS_WRITE%20SCOPE_RESERVATIONS_SETTINGS_READ%20SCOPE_NOTIFICATIONS_READ%20SCOPE_NOTIFICATIONS_WRITE&state=dffdgdfg